Santa Clara, Cuba: Education

+Santa Clara is home to the University "Marta Abreu" of Las Villas (Universidad Central "Marta Abreu" de Las Villas (UCLV)).
 The university offers bachelor's, master's, and doctoral degrees and boasts the graduation of 35,000 engineers, licensees, architects, medics, and veterinarians, of which 1,000 are foreigners from 47 countries.
 Additionally, it has educated more than 310 doctors and more than 1600 magisters.
-The university collaborates with institutions from Germany, Argentina, Belgium, Brazil, Canada, Colombia, France, Spain, Peru, Mexico, and Venezuela.

 Santa Clara is also home to the Universidad de Ciencias Médicas de Villa Clara, founded in 1966.